FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-15.md

-This document describes the Multiple Loss Ratio search (MLRsearch) methodology, optimized for determining data plane throughput in software-based networking functions running on commodity systems with x86/ARM CPUs (vs purpose-built ASIC / NPU / FPGA).
+This document describes the Multiple Loss Ratio search (MLRsearch) methodology, optimized for determining data plane throughput in software-based networking functions running on commodity systems with generic CPUs (vs purpose-built ASIC / NPU / FPGA).
 Such network functions can be deployed on dedicated physical appliance (e.g., a standalone hardware device) or as virtual appliance (e.g., Virtual Network Function running on shared servers in the compute cloud).